Travis d'Arnaud Player Props: Braves vs. Angels

-Travis d'Arnaud -- .206 average over his past 10 games -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Griffin Canning on the mound, on July 31 at 7:20 PM ET.
+Travis d'Arnaud -- .171 average over his past 10 games -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Lucas Giolito on the hill, on August 2 at 12:20 PM ET.

-In his previous appearance, he went 1-for-3 with a double and an RBI against the Brewers.
+He had a hitless performance in his previous game (0-for-4) against the Angels.

 Travis d'Arnaud Game Info & Props vs. the Angels